 My own experience of being single

-Circling back to my own life, being single wasn’t something I planned.
+Circling back to my own life, being alone wasn’t something I planned.
 Like assorted personal experiences, it was something I discovered, unexpectedly.
 I don’t believe it’s necessarily a permanent state of being.
-The bar is high though, because singlehood in your 30s can be both isolating and incredibly liberating – I’ve learned more about myself, I love my own company, I haven’t languished in embarrassingly one-sided love affairs unlike in my 20s, my crushes are more for my own entertainment than for the benefit of the men I’m crushing on, dating is lighter, healthier and actually fun since there’s no pressure for it to lead to something bigger (equally, it’s fine if it does).
+The bar is high, though because singlehood in your 30s can be both isolating and incredibly liberating.
+In essence, I’ve learned more about myself; I love my own company, I haven’t languished in embarrassingly one-sided love affairs unlike in my 20s, my crushes are more for my entertainment than for the benefit of the men I’m crushing on, dating is lighter, healthier and fun since there’s no pressure for it to lead to something bigger (equally, it’s okay if it does).
 I have – metaphorical and literal – rooms of my own.

-Now imagine if our societies were less heteronormative, treated marriage with a certain amount of levity and didn’t seek to overrule the single female experience, instead giving it space to be.
+Now imagine if our societies were less heteronormative, treated marriage with a certain amount of happiness and didn’t seek to overrule the unique female experience, instead of giving it space to be.
 The order of things wouldn’t collapse.
-You’d only have a richer society.
+You’d only have a more prosperous society.